Welcome to the School of History from our Head of School Dan Todman and from all of the staff who will teach and support you in your time here!

 We have created this page to bring together some of the key things we think you might need to know before joining us in September.
 It features tips and advice from our staff and students on managing the changes that come with starting University.

-Life as a new student is an exciting time, but it can also bring its challenges, with a new location, new people, and new ways of learning and studying.
-In this video, Nancy talks about how Welcome Week helped her settle in and why you should make the most of opportunities offered in Welcome Week.
+Life as a new student is an exciting time, but it can also bring its challenges, with a new environment, new people, and new ways of learning and studying.
+In this video, Dr Anna Chrysostomides talks about how to make the best start by making the most of Welcome Week.

 Whether you are moving onto campus from a different part of the country or live just around the corner, we hope that you will quickly settle into life as a student with us.
-Mosud and Fatima share two different experiences – one of growing up just around the corner from our Mile End Campus and the other of commuting in from further afield.
+Here, current School of History student Jemica talks about her experiences when she started at QMUL.

 With new ideas, a new location and new history to get used to, it is good to know what support options are available to you when you arrive.

-Amanda Sciampacone, your First Year Tutor, tells you more about these.
-Within the School of History these include Office Hours with Academic Advisers and Seminar Tutors, and a dedicated Writing Tutors service which you can find out more about when you arrive.
+Professor Virginia Davis, your Director of Student Support, tells you more about these.
+These include Office Hours with Academic Advisers and Seminar Tutors, and a dedicated Writing Tutors service which you will find out more about in September.

 Lots of you will be keen to get hold of your teaching timetables as soon as possible.